Lifestyle

 Home prices in D.C. also vary.
 The median home price in D.C., according to PayScale, is $859,866.
 In general, pricier homes tend to be located in more central, downtown areas with lots of access to shopping, dining, and transportation.
 For example, Apartment Guide says the most expensive neighborhoods in D.C., are Logan Circle-Shaw, West End, Woodley Park, Downtown, Penn Quarter, Chinatown, and U-Street.

 You’ll quickly discover that the best way to get around in D.C., especially during busy times like rush hour, is through public transit.
-The District is known for having clean, easy to navigate, safe, and efficient Metrorail and Metrobus systems, which makes getting around the city a breeze.
+The District is known for having clean, easy-to-navigate, safe, and efficient Metrorail and Metrobus systems, which makes getting around the city a breeze.
 Metro buses generally supplement service to areas that Metrorail doesn’t cover.
 Some buses are even free to ride, such as the popular D.C.
 Circulator that passes through neighborhoods like Georgetown.

 Keep in mind that the Metro only runs until midnight on both weekends and weekdays, so any late-night travel you plan on doing will have to be through Uber, taxi, biking, walking, or another transport method.
 Luckily, D.C. is extremely walkable and bikeable and offers rentable bikes and electric scooters on streets throughout the city.